lch14forever/hospital_microbiome/README.md

 ## Citation

-Chng, Li, Bertrand, et al. Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment.
-BioRxiv (2019)
+Chng *et al*.
+(2020).
+Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment.
+Nature Medicine.